-- 9. When determining a penalty, the Tribunal will have to determine the maximum penalty that can possibly be imposed only after having considered the factors set out in section 59(3),6 the purpose of which is to consider mitigating and aggravating factors.
+- 8. Key amendments to note are those contained in subsections (2A) and (3A).
+In (2A), the Tribunal may impose an administrative penalty not exceeding 25% of such firm's annual turnover if the Tribunal finds a firm guilty of repeat conduct.
+In terms of (3A), an administrative penalty may include the turnover of a parent company of a firm where such parent company knew or should have reasonably known that the firm was engaging in prohibited conduct. - 9.
+When determining a penalty, the Tribunal will have to determine the maximum penalty that can possibly be imposed only after having considered the factors set out in section 59(3),6 the purpose of which is to consider mitigating and aggravating factors.
 These factors must be observed, considered, weighed and applied in relation to each other within the particular circumstances of each case.7 Further, the Tribunal is required to apply its mind to each factor present in the matter before it.
 Depending on the circumstances of the case some factors may not be present, nor will they bear equal weight in the consideration.8 - 10.
 The penalty calculated must fall under the statutory cap of 10% contained in section 59(2).
-The upper cap of 10% is reserved for the most egregious of contraventions in the absence of any mitigating factors.9 The Tribunal set out its six-step method of calculating penalties in Competition Commission v Aveng (Africa) Limited and others 10 which incorporates the factors laid out in section 59(3).
-The six-step method was developed by the Tribunal, after the CAC decision in Southern Pipeline Contractors and by reference to the methodology used by the European Commission (EC).
+The upper cap of 10% is reserved for the most egregious of contraventions in the absence of any mitigating factors.9 The Tribunal set out its six-step method of calculating penalties in Competition Commission v Aveng (Africa) Limited and others10 which incorporates the factors laid out in section 59(3).11 The six-step method was developed by the Tribunal, after the CAC decision in Southern Pipeline Contractors and by reference to the methodology used by the European Commission (EC).